 Except for major holidays, the labs are open all year.
 However, hours of operation may be reduced during the summer and on certain holiday weekends.
 Special notices will be posted in the lab office and on the lab doors in such cases.

 Elmhurst is one of the few schools in the nation to offer campus-wide access to its wireless network.
 This service is free to students, faculty, and staff.
 The residence halls provide wireless Internet service, but connecting to the data port in your room is faster and safer.
 The wireless connection will be affected by the number of users at any given time as well as the location of your computer from the wireless access point.

 Cable and internet service is provided in all residence halls, Prospect Apartments and Elm Park apartments.
-Resident students in College Houses and Elmhurst Terrace apartments are stand-alone facilities and may identify an internet and cable service provider of their choice.
+Resident students in College Houses are stand-alone facilities and may identify an internet and cable service provider of their choice.
 Residents in these communities are responsible for installation and billing arrangements with the service provider.

 The College has equipped each bedroom with one phone per room for outgoing calls on campus and any incoming calls, and 9-911 dialing; one cable television port, and one data port for each student.